 Our school is very proud to have registered as an Eco School which recognises our commitment to developing strategies that sustain and enhance resources and the environment.
 We are the first primary school in Leicester city to be awarded our full Green Flag status, which is a result of the hard work of our pupils, parents and staff in addressing environmental issues.
-The school has adopted an Eco Code, Litter Policy and Green Procurement Policy which is shared by everyone.
+We currently hold our 3rd Green Flag award.
+The school has adopted an Eco Code, Litter Policy and Green Procurement Policy which is shared by everyone (please see our Eco schools curriculum page).

-Eco Club meets in Year 6 every Wednesday lunchtime with Mrs Pears ( Eco Schools Coordinator).
-The children share ideas, run workshops using recycled crafts for Years 1 to 5, maintain and plant the school gardens and run competitions which help our school to work towards achieving our Eco Schools targets.
-Each class in the school also has their own Eco Monitor, voted for by the pupils.
+Eco Committee meets every Wednesday lunchtime with Mrs Pears ( Eco Schools Coordinator).
+There are approximately 25 children representatives from Years 1 to 6.
+The children share ideas, complete an annual environmental audit, set environmental targets, run workshops using recycled crafts, run environmental campaigns across the school, hold assemblies to update our pupils, host visits from other schools and run competitions which help our school to work towards achieving our Eco Schools targets.
+Each class in the school also has their own Eco Monitors, voted for by the pupils.
+The Eco Monitors ensure each class is following their Energy Pledge and the Eco monitors checklist.
 More information about Eco Schools can be found on their website www.ecoschools.org.uk

 Recent projects include: